Areej-dar/CC_Asign_2/README.md

 2. **AST (Abstract Syntax Tree) Parsing**:
    - Parses a Python code snippet using the `ast` module.
    - Dumps the AST structure of the code snippet and executes it using `exec()`.

-🛠️ Technologies Used
-Python: Core programming language. re (Regex): For pattern matching and string analysis. ast (Abstract Syntax Tree): For parsing and executing Python code.

 ## 💻 How to Run